SalishSeaCast/SalishSeaNowcast/docs/index.rst

 * prepares a collection of plots from the run results for monitoring purposes
 * publishes the plots and the processing log to the web

-Results of the model runs can be found on the `Salish Sea NEMO model results site`_ and on the project's `ERDDAP server`_.
+Results of the model runs can be found on the `SalishSeaCast model results site`_ and on the project's `ERDDAP server`_.

-.. _Salish Sea NEMO model results site: https://salishsea.eos.ubc.ca/nemo/results/
+.. _SalishSeaCast model results site: https://salishsea.eos.ubc.ca/nemo/results/
 .. _ERDDAP server: https://salishsea.eos.ubc.ca/erddap/index.html

 The system is deployed on a server maintained by the UBC Dept. of Earth, Ocean and Atmospheric Sciences.